brandonaaskov/Google-Analytics-JS/README.md

 #Brightcove Google Analytics JS Plugin

+***Note/Warning: This has been reported to only work on Android.
+I'll be back from vacation on 09/23, at which time I'll start evaluating overhauling/updating this library.
+I think it's time :)***

 This plugin file allows you to integrate the HTML5 player's events and details with your Google Analytics account.
 Fairly plug-and-play, you need to only change the account ID in the code to make sure the events get sent to the right place.

 ##Setup